thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 Large batches inherently lower motivation and urgency.
 It demotivates people by delaying feedback.
 Large batches dilute responsibility.
 Ultimately, it leads to risk avoidance and accordingly disables innovation.
 Finally, large batches attract even larger batches (Reinertsen 2009).

 By splitting work into much smaller chunks that deliver measurable value quickly, we receive essential feedback on the work we are doing so that we can course-correct.
-Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low, by reducing the transaction cost, allowing to make many smaller, more frequent changes.
+Continuous Delivery changes the economics of the IT delivery process, making the cost of pushing out small individual changes very low (Farley and Humble 2011), by reducing the transaction cost, allowing to make many smaller, more frequent changes.
 Obviously, this demands to [*Make All Changes In Small Increments*]({% post_url 2022-09-25-the-practices-that-make-continuous-integration-coding %}#practice-5-make-all-changes-in-small-increments).

 Working in small batches derives from two other principles: [*Create a Repeatable, Reliable, Deterministic, and Efficient Process for Releasing Software*](#create-a-repeatable-reliable-deterministic-and-efficient-process-for-releasing-software), and [*Automate the Right Things*](#automate-the-right-things).

 ### Automate the Right Things

 Computers perform repetitive tasks; people solve problems.
 To reduce the transaction cost of pushing out many more, smaller changes, we should invest in simplifying and automating repetitive work that takes time, such as manual regression testing and manual release processes.
-This frees up teams for higher-value problem-solving activities, innovation and value creation.
+This frees up teams for higher-value problem-solving activities, innovation and value creation (Farley and Humble 2011).
 Automation accelerates feedback, therefore multiplying learning and discovery.
 It supports faster, more reliable releases.
 Most importantly, it vastly reduces risks and enables to [Work in Small Batches](#work-in-small-batches).

 Note that this principle is nuanced.
 It does not say "Automate all the things".
 In that case, there is a risk of overinvesting.
 In consequence, we only automate bottlenecks, repetitive tasks, or tasks that involve high risks.
 For that, we ought to map the technology value stream from Version Control to the user, and identify bottlenecks, risks and repetition.
 This technology value stream map is now the starting point to implement the [*Deployment Pipeline*](#deployment-pipeline).
 By automating the identified steps, we start building the Deployment Pipeline iteratively.